 A fragment identifies the location

 #.
 In AdminCentral URLs, the fragment keeps track of an app's internal state.
 It identifies the name of the app, the subapp that is open, and optionally a path to the content that is operated on.
 In public URLs the fragment identifies an anchor.
-The fragment also makes it possible to use the browser’s back and forward buttons.

 See Location, location, location for examples of fragments.